Saturday, April 7, 7:30 PM

 VAUGHAN WILLIAMS The Lark Ascending

-with Charles Wetherbee, violin, and Cleo Parker Robinson Dance Ensemble
+with Charles Wetherbee, concertmaster, and Cleo Parker Robinson Dance Ensemble

 SIBELIUS Symphony No. 5